ChenHungWu/ML2019SPRING/hw1/README.md

 # This is hw1 of Machine Learning , NTU, Prof.LHY
-## use 18 features in 9 hours to predict the PM2.5 in the next hour
+### use 18 features in 9 hours to predict PM2.5 in the next hour

 There are two version of this homework: